 Press KitLooking to spread the word about the work that we do?
 Download Resources here.

-Give a Dog a Bone… and an animal a home’ is a small, unique and award-winning charity that helps the over 60’s find a rescue pet companion, tackling both loneliness in our ageing years and the rising numbers of animal homelessness.
+Give a Dog a Bone… and an animal a home’ is a small, unique and award-winning charity that helps the over 60’s to afford a rescue pet companion – tackling loneliness in our ageing years and the rising number of animals experiencing homelessness.